 * crispy lettuce

-* cucumber, any of your favourite salad veggies
+* any salad bits

 * peas and sweetcorn